 Beech trees were plentiful in the northern quarter of the kingdom.
 They hadn’t been useful as lumber so nobody went to the trouble of felling and milling them.

 Moreover, the beechnut was small and the yields unpredictable, making it useless as a staple crop or a long-term food source.
 A tree took from thirty to fifty years to produce its first blossoms.
 So nobody planted beech trees to stave off a possible famine.
 Tree farming beech trees was an exercise in futility.

 And then those big old trees suddenly proved their worth.
 The people of the mountains, not blessed with arable land, rejoiced that Heaven had smiled upon them.
-The villages gathered together and ventured into the mountains and hauled down the toppled trees.
+The villages gathered together and ventured into the wilderness and hauled down the toppled trees.
 Thus they managed to make ends meet.

 Naturally, as the beech trees got struck down by the strange disease and suddenly shot up in value, local politicians did their best to run the villagers off the land and monopolize the lumber trade for themselves.

 The mountains these speculators were attempting to control did not belong to the people but to the kingdom.
 So it followed that people could not simply claim whatever resources they could lay their hands on and sell them off to the highest bidder.
 The officials attempting to bar ordinary citizens from exploiting the riches of the mountains were nominally in the right.

 Except that these same civil servants pocketed the proceeds in the name of protecting the natural resources.
 They secured contracts with lumber dealers under the table and charged whatever the market could bear.
 The profits should have gone into the coffers of the kingdom.
 But the money trail mostly disappeared somewhere among the local governments.

 Funds that reached the Imperial Treasury were supposed to be redistributed for the good of the people.
 But “redistribution” meant nothing when there was nothing to redistribute.